Inside: To protect our kids, we have to have these essential mental health conversations with our kids right now.

 We can’t wait until our kids are around drugs and alcohol before we have a conversation about drunk driving and peer pressure with drugs and alcohol.

-So we can’t wait until our kids are bullied, see bullying, or make a debilitating mistake that feels unfixable before we have a conversation about mental health.
+So we can’t wait until our kids are bullied, see bullying, or make a debilitating mistake that feels unfixable before we have a conversation about mental health and suicide prevention.

 You can break this conversation up into chunks or have it all at once (with my high schooler, we had it all at once.
 With my middle schooler, we broke it up into chunks).